rextechs/AzureIoTBootcamp/Day3-HOL2.md

 In order to install the Azure IoT Edge runtime you need a console access.
 The target Ubuntu installation is pre-configured to accept 2 options:

+> [!NOTE]
+> Instructors will provide you Host Name and/or IP Address of VMs for your use.
+>
+> Your Ubuntu VM's Host Name is Ubuntu-[Number]

 - Connect with SSH
 - Connect with VNC Viewer

 > [!TIP]
-> Feel Free to install your favorite SSH client and/or VNC Client software to the DevEnv.
+> Feel Free to install your favorite SSH client and/or VNC Client software to the DevEnv

-> [!NOTE]
-> Instructors will provide you Host Name and/or IP Address of VMs for your use

 #### Option 1 : SSH